The beach cruiser bicycle is an icon of the United States, associated with bright sunshine and a wonderful time.

 These “Cruiser Bikes” came into being.
-They were assembled and launched in 1933 which revolutionized the bicycle industry in the U.S.
+They were assembled and launched in 1933, which revolutionized the bicycle industry in the U.S.

-During the late 1950s and early 1960s, bikes imported from Britain and Mainland Europe become popular in the U.S especially sport roasters agile models known as the “ingles racer.”
+During the late 1950s and early 1960s, bikes imported from Britain and Mainland Europe become popular in the U.S, especially sport roasters agile models known as the “ingles racer.”

-In 1972, a new wave of lightweight bikes derailleur led a new wave of consumer interest in recreational cycling, resulting in a new book cycle.
+In 1972, a new wave of lightweight bikes derailleur led to a new wave of consumer interest in recreational cycling, resulting in a new book cycle.

-In 1976 Recycled Cycles bike shop in Newport Beach California, owned and operated by Larry and Don McNeely coined the term “California Beach Cruiser” and used it as his trademark for the production of a modern shirt bike.
+In 1976 Recycled Cycles bike shop in Newport Beach, California, owned and operated by Larry and Don McNeely, coined the term “California Beach Cruiser” and used it as his trademark to produce a modern shirt bike.